-Skip to 0 minutes and 11 secondsHealth care has changed significantly in the past decades.
+Skip to 0 minutes and 0 secondsHealth care has changed significantly in the past decades.
 Through advances in medicine and science in general, more and more diseases can be treated more effectively.
 However, this has also increased the complexity of the health care system.
 Medical staff needs more training, machines are becoming more and more complex, and multiple solutions exist to cure a particular disease.
 This all increased the cost of health care significantly.
 10% of the gross domestic product of almost any country is being spent on health, and only growth is predicted.
 But in this day and age, we have the data.
 Data can help us analyse what's going on, and suggest improvements.

-Skip to 0 minutes and 53 seconds In this course, we will teach you how to use event data and process mining techniques to analyse the data that's already there to get insights and suggest improvements for the processes.
-Consider this very simple process of patient treatment.
+Skip to 0 minutes and 0 seconds In this course, we will teach you how to use event data and process mining techniques to analyse the data that's already there to get insights and suggest improvements for the processes.
+Consider this very simple process of a patient treatment.
 I hope you can see that this generates a lot of data that can be used to analyse the process flow, and provide insights and suggestions for improvement.
 Using process mining techniques, applied on this data, we can automatically discover a process model.
 A process model describes which activities are performed, and in which order.
-And in the top model, you see yellow dots, moving to the model indicating where patients are at a particular time and date in history.
+And in the top model, you see yellow dots, moving through the model indicating where patients are at a particular time and date in history.